 There are rare occasions when one wizard is of such superlative power that they may stand a chance, but who could teach and train such a wizard in such circumstances?
 How could such a curriculum even be devised?

 The result was slightly disorienting for the attackers, like playing chess against an opponent who simply does not move his pieces.
 Each attacker was expecting an individual, discrete response to their attack.
 But that is not what they were met with: his defenses were perfectly crafted to ward all of their assaults with brutal efficiency.
 The sword whispered hints, suggestions, and identified openings and weaknesses to be exploited.

-The goblin stood dumbly for a split second, mouth open, and Godric unleashed a kick which not only collapsed the lungs of the small creature, but sent him flying backward into one of his comrades behind him, who faltered.
+The goblin stood dumbly for a split second, mouth open, and Godric unleashed a kick which not only collapsed the lungs of the small creature but sent him flying backward into one of his comrades behind him, who faltered.
 Another opportunity.
-Godric leapt into the air with preternatural strength, summoning wind and fire to turn aside both the physical projectiles and the gusts of ice that were directed towards him.
-He flipped forward in midair to dodge a series of spell-bolts, and then drove his sword downward through the top of the Goblin’s skull, all the way down until it reached the shoulder blade.
+Godric leaped into the air with preternatural strength, summoning wind and fire to turn aside both the physical projectiles and the gusts of ice that were directed towards him.
+He flipped forward in midair to dodge a series of spell-bolts and then drove his sword down through the top of the Goblin’s skull, all the way down until it reached the shoulder blade.

 Ruined bone and brain splattered across the floor, and without sparing a moment, Godric wrenched the blade sideways, sending through it a flow of magic which caressed the dead bone of the goblin’s shoulder blade and arms, contorting them into sharpened spikes.

 These were battle-hardened warriors, but even they did not expect the gruesomeness of their fallen comrade’s bones being sharpened into weapons.
 That surprise was the end of two more of them, as the spikes jutted outward and found their marks.
 The goblin leader and one other were the only two that remained standing.
 There was a break in the battle.